-Conservation detection dogs are being used to track down other animals, too.
-These include Chinese pangolins, Pacific pocket mice, silverspot butterfly caterpillars, snow leopards, koalas, and even killer whales.
-All the dogs have to do is smell their scat and hit the trail.
+But Baw Baw frogs aren't the only species being sniffed out before they're snuffed out.
+Conservation detection dogs are also being used to track down Chinese pangolins, Pacific pocket mice, silverspot butterfly caterpillars, snow leopards, koalas, and even killer whales-all by smelling their scat and hitting the trail.